williamouyang/okta.github.io/_source/_docs/api/resources/factors.md

 * If the language provided in the `Accept-Language` header doesn't exist, the SMS message is sent using the template text.
 * If the provided <em>templateId</em> doesn't match the existing template, the SMS message is sent using the default template.

->For instructions about how to create custome templates, see [SMS Template](templates.html#sms-template).
+>For instructions about how to create custom templates, see [SMS Template](/docs/api/resources/templates.html#add-sms-template).

 ###### Request Example